-To Use a Universal Pixel with Your Campaigns
+Using a Universal Pixel with Your Campaigns

 Step 1: Place the pixel script on your pages.

 Before you run your campaigns, place the pixel script on your website's pages.
-If your site uses a template, you can place the universal pixel code in the template so all your pages will fire the pixel.
+If your site uses a template, you should place the universal pixel code in the template so all your pages will fire the pixel.

 If the pixel you want to use doesn't already exist, create it first.
 See Creating a New Universal Pixel.

 In the Brands view, click Universal Pixels.